Mature Masculine

 • Self-doubt: Doesn't trust his own abilities or judgment.

 His hiding stems from fear of being seen as arrogant, of failing publicly, of being exposed as inadequate.
 He compensates by never stepping forward at all.
-The real problem is not lacking skill—it's refusing to risk showing up.
+The real problem is not lacking skill; it's refusing to risk showing up.

 The Permission He's Waiting For

 The permission he needs can only come from himself.
 Every day he waits is another day the people who need his leadership go without it.
-He must decide to show up before he's ready.

 Gifts of the Chump